zuozhenggh/learning-library/README.md

+# Welcome

 [![](common/images/livelabs-banner-formarketplace.png)](http://bit.ly/golivelabs/)
 ---
-# Build, test and deploy applications on Oracle's Cloud!
-LiveLabs is a place to explore Oracle's products and services using labs designed to enhance your experience building and deploying applications on the Cloud and On-Premises.
-Our library of assets covers everything from how to provision the world's first autonomous database to setting up a webserver on our world class Generation 2 infrastructure, machine learning and much more.
+LiveLabs is the place to explore Oracle's products and services using workshops designed to enhance your experience building and deploying applications on the Cloud and On-Premises.
+Our library of workshops cover everything from how to provision the world's first autonomous database to setting up a webserver on our world class OCI Generation 2 infrastructure, machine learning and much more.
 Use your existing Oracle Cloud account, a Free Tier account or a LiveLabs Cloud Account to build, test, and deploy applications on Oracle's Cloud.

 ### How do I get started?
 Visit [LiveLabs](http://bit.ly/golivelabs) now to get started.
-Workshops are being added daily, please visit frequently for new content.
+Workshops are added weekly, please visit frequently for new content.

 [![](./common/images/livelabs.png)](http://bit.ly/golivelabs)

-## Featured Workshops
+## **Developer** Featured Workshops

-### Developers
 - [Oracle's Converged Database](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?p180_id=613)
 - [Building Java Cloud Applications with Micronaut and OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?p180_id=667)
 - [Building Microservices with Oracle Converged DB](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?p180_id=667)